ramonvanstijn/ansible-playbook/README.md

 private_key_file = /ssh_key
 ```

-That is bit of typing every time you want to run a playbook, bash users can add a function to `~/.bashrc` that minimizes the typing.
+That is a bit of typing every time you want to run a playbook, bash users can add a function to `~/.bashrc` that minimizes the typing.

 First set the private_key_file variable: